 Help your kid put things in perspective.
 “Develop an anxiety scale with your child,” says Nebolsine.
 “What would be number one, the easiest problem to handle?
 What would be number ten, the worst?
 Ask the child to grade the situation producing the anxiety on a scale of one to ten.”

 Experiment with visualization.
 “We ask children to close their eyes and think of a safe place, like cuddling with their parents in bed,” says Filippelli.
 “Then, we talk them through this scene, asking what they see, smell, taste, feel and hear.
 This turns up the volume on their senses and tricks the body to believe it’s in that place.
 The body acts accordingly and sends a signal to the brain that the child is safe and can now relax.
 It’s amazingly powerful.”

 Practice taking fun, timed tests at home.
 “Start by giving your child a one-minute timed test on something easy, like dogs.” says Nebolsine.
 “Reinforce her behavior with a fun reward, like playing a game.
 Gradually increase the length of time and difficulty of subject matter.
 In order for this to be effective, however, the child has to be on board that this is a way of helping her deal with the problem.”

 Talk with your kid’s teacher.
-An understanding teacher can help anxiety with a reassuring smile, words of encouragement or by cueing an anxious kid to take deep breaths, says Nebolsine.
+An understanding teacher can help stress and anxiety with a reassuring smile, words of encouragement or by cueing an anxious kid to take deep breaths, says Nebolsine.

 When to See a Professional